Yaya-Cout/Upsilon-Workshop/public/assets/legal/tos.md

 - You are responsible for maintaining the security of your account and password.
   Upsilon Workshop cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
-- You are responsible for all Content posted and activity that occurs under your account (even when Content is posted by others who have accounts under your account).
+- You are responsible for all content posted and activity that occurs under your account (even when content is posted by others who have accounts under your account).
 - You may not use the Service for any illegal or unauthorized purpose.
 You must not, in the use of the Service, violate any laws in your jurisdiction (including but not limited to copyright).
 - You may not use the Service to earn money without the explicit permission of Upsilon Workshop.
-- Upsilon Workshop reserves the right to refuse service to anyone for any reason at any time.
+- Upsilon Workshop reserves the right to refuse Service to anyone for any reason at any time.

 ### API Terms